phiweger/zoo/README.md

 # discover it.
 zoo push ...

-# Not yet implemented: Port a zoo cell batteries included to a larger compute
-# environment.
-zoo scale --container docker  # or rkt

 # Create a sequence Bloom tree (SBT) from the minhash signatures of a given
 # cell.
 zoo sbt_index --db ref --cell virus --ksize 16 --nsketch 1000 virusref